root-project/root/documentation/JSROOT/JSROOT.md

 - opts - array of drawing options for the items
 - title - set browser title
 - layout - can be 'simple', 'flex', 'collapsible', 'tabs', 'gridNxM', 'horizNMK', 'vertNMK'
-- browser - layout of the browser 'float', 'fix', 'no', 'off'
+- browser - layout of the browser 'fix' (default), 'float', 'no' (hidden), 'off' (fully disabled)
 - nobrowser - do not display file browser (same as browser=no)
 - float - display floating browser (same as browser=float)
 - status - configure status line 'no' (default), 'off' (completely disable), 'size'
 - load - name of extra JavaScript to load
 - optimize - drawing optimization 0:off, 1:only large histograms (default), 2:always
 - paltte - id of default color palette, 51..121 - new ROOT6 palette  (default 57)
-- interactive - enable/disable interactive functions 0-disable all, 1-enable all
+- interactive - enable/disable interactive functions 0 - disable all, 1 - enable all
 - noselect - hide file-selection part in the browser (only when file name is specified)
 - mathjax - use MathJax for latex output
 - latex - 'off', 'symbols', 'normal', 'mathjax', 'alwaysmath' control of TLatex processor
 - style - name of TStyle object to define global JSROOT style
-- toolbar - show canvas tool buttons 'off', 'on' and 'popup'
+- toolbar - show canvas tool buttons 'off', 'on' and 'popup', 'left' or 'right' for position, 'vert' for vertical
+- divsize - fixed size in pixels for main div element like &dvisize=700x400
+- optstat -  settings for stat box, default 1111 (see TStyle::SetOptStat)
+- optfit - fit parameters settings for stat box, default 0 (see TStyle::SetOptFit)
+- statfmt - formatting for float values in stat box, default 6.4g (see TStyle::SetStatFormat)
+- fitfmt - formatting for fit values in stat box, default 5.4g (see TStyle::SetFitFormat)
+- nomenu - disable content menu
+- notouch - disable touch events handling
+- noprogress - do not show progress messages like scripts loading

 For instance: